griddbnet/Project/README.md

 For this article, we will be looking to ingest a large dataset via R, and then with the large dataset in place, we will run a variety of SQL queries to see what kind of information we can glean from the dataset.
 Lastly, because the R programming language excels at graphing our data, we will try to plot our results with gplot.

+## Table of Contents

+1. Getting Started
+2. Picking a Dataset
+3. Ingest Play-by-Play Data via hoopR
+4. Analyzing Play by Play Data
+5. Other Sorts Ideas for Analysis
+6. Conclusion

 ## Getting Started

 To follow along, you can clone the repo with the following: